2D Medical Device TIJ Printing

 Is Thermal Inkjet Always the Right Choice?

 No, of course it isn’t.
-CIJ inkjet printers, as their name suggests, work best when operating continuously.
-This means CIJ might be the best technology if your business handles long production runs for your clients, with minimal changes or stoppages.
+CIJ inkjet printers, as their name suggests, work best when in regular use and excel under certain production conditions.

-Our team at Automated Marking (AMI) is always ready to help you with your evaluation of print technologies, taking into account all the variables, to help you determine which print technology is best for you and your unique requirements.
+Our team at Automated Marking (AMI) can help you evaluate print technologies, considering all variables, to determine the best solution for your unique requirements.

 Next Steps